 Make the yellow sauce

 - In the same large pot that you cooked the beans in, add the ingredients for the sauce.
-Stir with a whisk until smooth, and heat over medium heat until it comes to a boil.
-The sauce will thicken up as soon as it comes to a boil.
-Immediately add cooked beans to sauce and stir gently to mix.
+Stir with a whisk until smooth, and heat over medium-high heat until it comes to a boil and the sauce thickens.
+Immediately add cooked beans to the sauce and stir gently to mix.

-- Carefully pick up a heated jar and place a funnel in it.
+- Place a funnel in a heated canning jar.
 Spoon hot beans and sauce into the jar, leaving ¼" (6 mm) headspace.
 Remove the funnel and wipe the rim of the jar with a damp cloth.
 Remove air bubbles with a plastic knife.
 Place a heated lid on the jar and place a screw cap.
 Tighten the screw cap until it is hand-tight.
 Place a dishtowel on the counter and place the jar on a towel.
 Repeat with the remaining 4 jars.

 Good Evening